Dattopant Thengadi: Organisations

-Thengadi founded Bharatiya Mazdoor Sangh (1955), Bharatiya Kisan Sangh (1979), Samajik Samarasata Manch, Sarva Panth Samadar Manch, and Paryavaran Manch.
+Thengadi founded Bharatiya Mazdoor Sangh (1955), Bharatiya Kisan Sangh (1979), Samajik Samarasata Manch, Swadeshi Jagaran Manch, Sarva Panth Samadar Manch, and Paryavaran Manch.
 He was also a co-founder of Akhil Bharatiya Vidyarthi Parishad, Akhil Bharatiya Adhivakta Parishad (1992), Akhil Bharatiya Grahak Panchayat and Bharatiya Vichara Kendra.

 Parliament

 Thengadi was a member of the Rajya Sabha from Bharatiya Jana Sangh for two terms during 1964–76, also serving as its vice-chairman in 1968–70.
 He organized protests during the anti-Emergency movement in 1975.

+Works

+The following is a list of the book authored by him :